Cyperus

 Cyperus is a large genus of about 700 species of sedges, distributed throughout all continents in both tropical and temperate regions.

+The word comes from the ancient Greek κύπερος (kúperos), which meant one or several species of this genus.
+Common names include papyrus sedges, flatsedges, nutsedges, umbrella-sedges, galingales, and zozoro (from Malagasy).

 Description

 They are annual or perennial plants, mostly aquatic and growing in still or slow-moving water up to 0.5 m deep.
 The species vary greatly in size, with small species only 5 cm tall, while others can reach 5 m in height.
-Common names include papyrus sedges, flatsedges, nutsedges, umbrella-sedges, galingales, and zozoro (from Malagasy).
 The stems are circular in cross-section in some, triangular in others, usually leafless for most of their length, with the slender grass-like leaves at the base of the plant, and in a whorl at the apex of the flowering stems.
 The flowers are greenish and wind-pollinated; they are produced in clusters among the apical leaves.
 The seed is a small nutlet.

 Ecology

 Cyperus species are eaten by the larvae of some Lepidoptera species, including Chedra microstigma.
 They also provide an alternative food source for Bicyclus anynana larvae.
 The seeds and tubers are an important food for many small birds and mammals.

 Cyperus microcristatus (from Cameroon) and C. multifolius (native to Panama and Ecuador) are possibly extinct; the former was only found once, in 1995, and the latter has not been seen in the last 200 years.
 The "true" papyrus sedge of Ancient Egypt, C. papyrus subsp. hadidii, is also very rare today due to draining of its wetland habitat; feared extinct in the mid-20th century, it is still found at a few sites in the Wadi El Natrun region and northern Sudan.

 Some tuber-bearing species on the other hand, most significantly the purple nutsedge, C. rotundus, are considered invasive weeds in much of the world.